svelteuidev/svelteui/docs/README.md

 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+- If you have a suggestion that would make this project better, submit an issue.
-Don't forget to give the project a star!
-Thanks again!
+- If you would like to directly contribute, read the [contribution guide](https://svelteui-docs.vercel.app/docs/contribute) then submit a PR